 If a problem arises, the primary authority can coordinate enforcement action to ensure that the business is treated consistently and that responses are proportionate to the issue.

 A business can choose what level of support it needs from its primary authority.
-The question of resourcing the partnership is up to the councils and businesses concerned.
-Where necessary, a primary authority can recover its costs.
+The Council does make a charge for this service to recover its costs.
 Please see the link below for greater details on the scheme.